JayNewstrom/recipes/content/chickpea-salad-sandwich.md

 {{% /ingredients %}}

 {{% instructions %}}
-- Drain chickpeas and place in a large bowl.
-Mash well using the bottom of a mason jar or cup.
+- Drain chickpeas and place in a large bowl
+- Mash well using the bottom of a mason jar or cup
 - Dice the celery and pickles and add them to the chickpeas
 - Mince the fresh dill and add to the chickpeas
 - Add remaining ingredients and mix well